containers/podman/docs/source/markdown/podman-inspect.1.md

 ## DESCRIPTION

 This displays the low-level information on containers and images identified by name or ID.
 By default, this will render all results in a JSON array.
-If the container and image have the same name, this will return container JSON for unspecified type.
+If the inspect type is all, the order of inspection is: containers, images, volumes, network, pods.
+ So, if a container has the same name as an image, then the container JSON will be returned, and so on.
  If a format is specified, the given template will be executed for each result.

 For more inspection options, see: